severinsimmler/faktotum/README.md

 ```

 ### Named Entity Linking
-You have provide a knowledge base in a JSON file like:
+You have to provide a knowledge base in a JSON file like:

 ```json
 {